-Nigra Creek (12294) contained surface water at the time of sampling.
+Paringa Paddock (12087) wetland contained surface water at the time of sampling.
 The first two options in Table 5-1 provide the best options for minimising damage to ecosystem health and costs.
 A medium risk was identified for soil and surface water acidification, due mainly to the results obtained in Phase 1 of the wetland study (Grealish et al. 2010).
-The other risks are related to contaminant mobilisation but this could not be assessed fully with the tests completed on unoxidised soil materials.
+The other risks are related to contaminant mobilisation but this could not be assessed fully with the tests completed on unoxidised soil materials, and deoxygenation due to disturbance of monosulfidic surface materials.

 Prevention options, including keeping the wetland fully saturated, will depend on connectivity with the river and the availability of water for this purpose.
 Although acidification of soils is likely to occur during drying, the impact on surface waters is strongly dependent on surface water and groundwater hydrology.
 This in turn dictates the rates of change of oxidation during drying and subsequent change to reducing conditions.
 At lower Eh, where sulfide minerals are stable, any metals and metalloids are likely to be scavenged by sulfides and be less of a risk.
 However, drying and oxidation may release these contaminants again, hence wetting-drying episodes will simply cycle these contaminants between different mineral phases and solution.
 The data from this study do not provide results to fully inform best management options, but are valuable in showing what contaminants are available and their potential impact under different management scenarios.
-As this is a managed wetland, management options should also consider monitoring during any managed wetting/drying regimes.

-Since the risks are so scenario dependent, it is recommended that surface water monitoring be undertaken at this wetland on the re-wetting of oxidised soils, particularly because of the acidification hazard and also a number of contaminants were identified over the 35 days of the contaminant and metalloid dynamics experiments.
-Based on the data from this study and elsewhere (Shand et al. 2010), it is likely that soil recovery from any future acidification or metal and metalloid release will be relatively quick and depend on the actual pH and Eh of the soil materials prior to recovery.
+Since the risks are so scenario dependent, it is recommended that surface water monitoring be undertaken at this wetland if any disturbance occurs, particularly because of the acidification hazard and also a number of contaminants were identified over the 35 days of the contaminant and metalloid dynamics experiments.
+Based on the data from this study and elsewhere (Shand et al. 2010), it is likely that soil recovery from any future acidification or metal and metalloid release will be relatively quick over much of the wetland, but will depend on the actual pH and Eh of the soil materials prior to recovery.
 The impacts on surface and sub-surface ecosystems are not well understood and are worthy of further work, particularly long term impacts on ecosystem functionality and diversity.